VictorChemin/PercyDistance/README.md

 ![pythonw_YnI4Rzznq7](https://user-images.githubusercontent.com/70653697/110837593-b7354800-82a1-11eb-9682-c81fcbab3cca.png)

 In the command prompt, type:

+`conda install -c conda-forge numpy` to install numpy if it's not intalled by default.

-`conda install -c conda-forge opencv`
+`conda install -c conda-forge opencv` to install opencv.

-`conda install -c conda-forge tk`
+`conda install -c conda-forge tk` to install tkinter.

 You can then close the command prompt.

 ### 3. Launch Spyder